-A recent Canstar Blue survey found that many Australian households cut down on using their air conditioner to save money on their electricity bills.
-Respondents estimated that 24% of their electricity bill comes from their air conditioner, so it’s no surprise that almost half (48%) said electricity efficiency is their number one deciding factor when choosing an air conditioner.
+A recent Canstar Blue survey found that many Australian households have cut down on using their air conditioning to save money on their electricity bills.
+Seven out of ten survey respondents (69%) suspect air conditioning to be the largest contributor to electricity bills, so it’s no surprise that almost half (45%) said energy-efficiency was their number one deciding factor when choosing an air conditioner.

 But how much will it really cost you to use your air conditioner?
 Spoiler: It’s less than you might think.

 You can look up the wattage of an air conditioner and calculate your annual appliance running costs on the Government of South Australia website but in the meantime, here’s our breakdown of the stats on electricity costs, whether you’re using your air con for heating or cooling.
 We have assumed an electricity usage charge of 35c/kWh for these calculations.

 How much does it cost to run an air conditioner for cooling?

 The average reverse cycle air conditioner costs around $0.25 – $0.35 per hour to run for cooling purposes, depending on the size of the room.
 A medium sized room of 36sqm would cost $0.36 – $0.70 per hour to run.
 In large areas (50sqm), it will cost between $0.70 and $0.95 per hour.

 A portable refrigeration device costs about the same at $0.45 – $0.55 per hour.

 The real winners on cost – but perhaps not on cooling ability – are ceiling fans and portable fans, at just $0.02 – $0.05 per hour depending on fan speed.
 Portable evaporative devices come in at a close second, costing around $0.06 – $0.07 per hour for electricity, plus less than $0.02 per hour for the water used by the device to cool the air.